-Fill chlorine float.
+Fill the floating chlorine dispenser.
 Replace floater if cracked or damaged.

-Whether you’re using a floating chlorine feeder or a more automated method of sanitization, it’s important to ensure that your pool is receiving a steady supply of Free Available Chlorine (FAC).
-This steady supply of FAC will help your water chemistry better handle the peaks and valleys that come with rain, heavy usage, leaves, animals, and much more.
+Whether you’re using a floating chlorine feeder or a more automated method of sanitization, it’s important to ensure your pool receives a steady supply of Free Available Chlorine (FAC).
+This steady supply of chlorine will help your water better handle the peaks and valleys that come with rain, heavy usage, leaves, birds and other wildlife, and much more.

 ✔ Test Pool Water

-Within minutes, receive a comprehensive water treatment plan that is tailored for the specific issues that our AccuBlue® water testing system unveils.
-Our certified in-store pool experts will guide you through proper dosages and treatment steps, ensuring you have a clear path to a sparkling blue pool.
+Within 60 seconds, receive a comprehensive, customized water treatment plan tailored for your pool's specific needs.
+Our industry-leading AccuBlue® water testing experience unveils.
+Our certified in-store pool experts will guide you through proper treatment steps and chemical dosages, ensuring you have a clear path to a clean, safe, and beautiful pool.

 Complete an At-Home Water Test Kit or Strips.

-If a store visit isn’t an option today, then keep an at-home testing kit handy to identify issues with your core chemical levels.
-Whether you’re using handy strips or a complete water test kit, it’s important to consistently check the condition your pool water is in.
+If a store visit isn’t an option, keep an at-home testing kit handy to identify issues with your core chemical levels.
+Whether you’re using handy test strips or a complete water test kit, it’s important to consistently check the condition of your pool water.

 ✔ Balance Pool Water